gtribello/plumed-thoughts/NAVIGATION.md

-  click L "Tasks.md" "13th June 2023: More details on how the task list are used in the calculation of MultiColvars and contact matrix based CVs" click M "Sprint.md" "3rd July 2023: Details on how SPRINT collective variables are implemented using shortcuts" click N "Steinhardt.md" "13th September 2023: An explanation of how Steinhardt parameters are implemented in PLUMED" click O "Behler.md" "14th September 2023: An explanation of how Behler-Parinello symmetry functions are implemnted in PLUMED"
+  click L "Tasks.md" "13th June 2023: More details on how the task list are used in the calculation of MultiColvars and contact matrix based CVs" click M "Sprint.md" "3rd July 2023: Details on how SPRINT collective variables are implemented using shortcuts" click N "Steinhardt.md" "13th September 2023: An explanation of how Steinhardt parameters are implemented in PLUMED" click O "Behler.md" "14th September 2023: An explanation of how Behler-Parinello symmetry functions are implemented in PLUMED" click P "Volumes.md" "15th September 2023: Information on how you can use PLUMED to calculate the number of atoms and average for a symmetry function in a region" click Q "SymmetryFunction.md" "15th September 2023: Information on how you can use PLUMED to calculate symmetry functions"
 ```